xyflow/xyflow/README.md

 ## Attribution

 React Flow includes a small attribution that links to the React Flow website.
 We expect you to only remove the attribution if you are subscribed to one of our React Flow [Pro plans](https://pro.reactflow.dev/pricing) or [sponsor us](https://github.com/sponsors/wbkd) on Github with at least 129$ per month.
-You can find more information regarding the attribution in the React Flow docs.
+You can find more information regarding the attribution in our [FAQs](https://pro.reactflow.dev/faq).

 ## Installation